nicdelillo/nic-awesome-JupyterLab/README.md

 ## I am looking for:
 Please ping me if you find one of these exstension around the globe:
 - Progress bar or cells runtime printer.
 Similar to what you can do using [tqdm](https://github.com/tqdm/tqdm), but automatic.
 - A code hider that allows to show only results and markdowns.
-There one not working on new jupyterlab version [jlab-hide-code ](https://github.com/AixViPMaP/jlab-hide-code).
+There is one not working on the latest jupyterlab version [jlab-hide-code ](https://github.com/AixViPMaP/jlab-hide-code).